StormTersteeg/Python-Glide-Framework/README.md

 <br>

 ## Advanced
 Resources contains `wrapper.pyw`, this is the pywebview preset file that is used to wrap your HTML.
 You can add custom functions to the Javascript API, see this: https://pywebview.flowrl.com/examples/js_api.html.
-This wrapper also already contains all the existing events that you can use.
+This wrapper also already contains all the existing events that you can use.<br><br>
+DONT remove `#!FLAG-HTML` from the wrapper, as it is used by the builder to identify where to inject the HTML.